Time perception: Ecological perspectives

-In recent history, ecologists and psychologists have been interested in whether and how time is perceived by non-human animals, as well as which functional purposes are served by the ability to perceive time.
+In recent history, ecologists and psychologists have been interested in whether and how time is perceived by animals, as well as which functional purposes are served by the ability to perceive time.
 Studies have demonstrated that many species of animals, including both vertebrates and invertebrates, have cognitive abilities that allow them to estimate and compare time intervals and durations in a similar way to humans.

 There is empirical evidence that metabolic rate has an impact on animals' ability to perceive time.
 In general, it is true within and across taxa that animals of smaller size (such as flies), which have a fast metabolic rate, experience time more slowly than animals of larger size, which have a slow metabolic rate.
 Researchers suppose that this could be the reason why small-bodied animals are generally better at perceiving time on a small scale, and why they are more agile than larger animals.